Krushna-Nanda/Javascript-Notes/02_Basics/Function/README.md

 #### its so confusing man , i cant acces using kcn , even though kcn is my functionname:(

-   I understand the confusion.
+  lets discuss the confusion.
 In JavaScript, the name given to a function within a function expression (like `kcn` in your example) is typically used for internal referencing within the function itself and is not accessible from outside the function expression.

 So, in your code: